telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadstreamprocessing.md

 Handle the [`OnAfterExport`]({%slug grid-export-events%}#onafterexport) event of the Grid.
 It fires before the actual file is provided to the user.
 The `Stream` field of its event argument contains the output of the export as a `MemoryStream`.

-You can copy the bytes from this stream and import them in a [`RadSpreadStreamProcessing workbook`](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/model/workbook) to access and modify the cells.
+You can copy the bytes from this stream and import it using RadSpreadStreamProcessing to access and modify the cells.

-In WebAssembly applications, the customization of the exported Excel files is faster with the [RadSpreadStreamProcessing library](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) than with [RadSpreadProcessing]({%slug grid-kb-custom-cell-formatting-with-radspreadprocessing%}).
+The customization of the exported Excel files is faster with the [RadSpreadStreamProcessing library](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) than with [RadSpreadProcessing]({%slug grid-kb-custom-cell-formatting-with-radspreadprocessing%}).

 The example below demonstrates the export and customization of an Excel file.
 You can apply the same approach to CSV files.